Mega Man 4 (NES)

 And that’s not all.
 The stages belonging to Skull Man, Bright Man, Dust Man, Drill Man and Ring Man also offer up a slew of challenges that can test the reflexes, skill and patience of most gamers.

-Make it through those eight levels and you get to go through your first fortress -- a Russian citadel created by Cossack.
-For those who glanced at my review of Mega Man 3, you might remember that one of my main complaints about that game was that the designers simply recycled four of the original levels as a bridge between the robot masters and Dr. Wily’s fortress.
+Make it through those eight levels and you get to go through your first fortress — a Russian citadel created by Cossack.
+Anyone who read my review of Mega Man 3 might remember that one of my main complaints was that the designers simply recycled four of the original levels as a bridge between the robot masters and Dr. Wily’s fortress.
 Well, Capcom got it right in this game.
 Adding a new character, making him a sub-boss and giving him his own multi-stage castle was a brilliant touch.

 While the Russian scientist does have a few challenging sections to his lair, inevitably he will fall and the true villain (Wily) will be exposed.
 Keeping true to the pattern established by earlier games, Mega Man 4 climaxes with a trek through Wily’s fortress and an epic multi-part confrontation with the Blue Bomber’s arch-nemesis.

-Fliptop is a much more limited accessory.
-At a few points, this walking treasure chest will amble up to you and toss you a goodie of some sort.
-Obviously, if you’re low on life or desperately need to recharge a robot master weapon (and he drops the corresponding item), you’re in luck.
+Eddie is a much more limited accessory.
+At a few points, this walking treasure chest will amble up to you and deliver a goodie of some sort.
+Obviously, if you’re low on life or desperately need to recharge a weapon and he drops the corresponding item, you’re in luck.
 However, the odds are pretty high that his random drop will be something you don’t need.

 There also are a couple of hidden accessories that you can find by going off the linear path in two of the stages.
 While the Balloon and Wire can make things easier (and help you get hard-to-reach items), they aren’t necessary to the completion of the game.

-In keeping with the positive attributes of Mega Man 4, I’d be remiss if I didn’t mention three things that Capcom always excelled in with their NES Mega Man games: graphics, sound and play control.
+To keep the positivity flowing, I’d be remiss if I didn’t mention three things that Capcom always excelled in with their NES Mega Man games: graphics, sound and play control.
 The music and play control are on the same high level as the previous games in the series, but the graphics are a bit improved.

 The outdoor sections of Cossack’s castle, with the evergreen forest in the background, was particularly striking.
 The desert in Pharaoh Man’s stage, the bone platforms in Skull Man’s level and the large and colorful bosses in both Cossack’s and Wily’s fortresses also illustrate the beauty of this game.